up

 The operating and capital budgets may be amended at any time after adoption by the Council.
 The following terms are included in the glossary contained elsewhere in this document:

 Supplemental appropriations are recommended by the County Executive, specify the source of funds to finance the additional expenditures, and generally occur after January 1 of the fiscal year.
-Supplemental appropriations that comply with, avail the County of, or put into effect the provisions of Federal, State, or local legislation or regulations that are approved after January 1 requires a vote of six Councilmembers.
-Supplemental appropriations approved before January 1 of any fiscal year must be approved by an affirmative vote of seven Councilmembers.
+Supplemental appropriations that comply with, avail the County of, or put into effect the provisions of Federal, State, or local legislation or regulations that are approved after January 1 requires a vote of five Councilmemembers.
+Supplemental appropriations prior to January 1 must be approved by six of the nine members of the Council.

 Special appropriations are recommended by either the County Executive or County Council and are used when it is necessary to meet an unforeseen emergency or disaster or act without delay in the public interest.
-The Council may approve a special appropriation after a public notice by news release, and each special appropriation must be approved by not less than seven Councilmembers.
+The Council may approve a special appropriation after a public notice by news release, and each special appropriation must be approved by six of the nine members of the Council.

-Transfers of appropriation which do not exceed ten percent of the original County Council appropriation.
-For the Capital Improvements Program, Executive transfers of original appropriation may be accomplished by the County Executive, where transfers are within or between divisions of the same department, or they may be made within the same category of expenditures.
-The County Council may accomplish transfers that are between departments or expenditure categories.
-No transfer shall be made between the operating and capital budget appropriation.
+Transfers of appropriation, which do not exceed ten percent of the original appropriation, may be accomplished by either: the County Executive, where transfers are within or between divisions of the same department; or by the County Council, where transfers are between departments or to new accounts.
+For the Capital Improvements Program, Executive transfers may be made withing the same category of expenditures.

 Other sections of the Charter provide for Executive veto or reduction of items in the budget approved by the Council and the accumulation of surplus revenues.